 NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) — pronounced "laddie," not "lady" — launched Sept.
 6, 2013, for a mission to the lunar surface.
 The spacecraft ended its mission on April 18, 2014, when it was intentionally crashed into the surface of the moon after running low on fuel.

-The 844-pound (383 kilograms) spacecraft is designed to orbit the moon, investigating lunar dust, the lunar atmosphere and conditions near the moon's surface, NASA officials have said.
+The 844-pound (383 kilograms) spacecraft orbited the moon between October 2013 and April 2014.
+It investigated lunar dust, the lunar atmosphere and conditions near the moon's surface, NASA officials have said.

 "While we know Earth's atmosphere has oxygen, we do not know what comprises the moon's atmosphere," NASA officials wrote in a fact sheet.
 "To help us understand what it contains, LADEE will dip into the lunar atmosphere, and instruments onboard the spacecraft will send detailed measurements to scientists to analyze on Earth."
 [Photos: NASA's LADEE Moon Dust Mission in Pictures]

 The moon's atmosphere is much thinner than Earth's.
 Scientists suspect that the lunar atmosphere is about 1/100,000th the density of Earth.

 Because the atmosphere is so thin, temperatures reach 273 degrees Fahrenheit (134 degrees Celsius) on the sunny side of the moon, but the temperature can get as cold as minus 243 degrees Fahrenheit (minus 153 degrees Celsius) on the far side of the moon.